Friday, December 23, 2016

 A Christmas Story

-A story of 20th Century America, first published in 2011 and now revised to accommodate a fresh perspective on the 21st...
+A story of 20th Century America, first published in 2011.
+Revised here, to accommodate refresh perspective on the 21st...

 It's said there’re only two seasons in the Upper Peninsula of Michigan: winter then a few days during July.
 And never bet the rent on July.